RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 How to Mix A Choir Section Into A Song

 Now for a very different challenge- to add thick backing vocal harmonies into a song for a choir effect.
 Think of the Beach Boys with their lush harmonies that carried their pop songs.
 Queen was well-known for their theatrical backing vocals.
-More recently, Fun. used powerful backup vocals in their hit “Some Nights” and you can hear what I’m talking about here:
+A more modern example, Fun used powerful backup vocals in their hit “Some Nights” and you can hear what I’m talking about here:

 For this section, I am going to assume you are recording in a more traditional studio or home studio, and you are recording vocal tracks close-mic’d, one-at-a-time.
 Incidentally, you might be surprised how easy it is to create a great space to record vocals at home as long as you manage the echo.
 Since vocals can be time-consuming and self-conscious to record, this is a great option.